 There are many levels of eating disorders.
 Some general questions which may point to a need for further evaluation include:

 - Do I skip at least one meal a day?

 - Do I count calories and fat grams?

 - Am I currently or frequently on a diet?

 - Do I purge (vomit, use laxatives or diuretics) after meals?

 - Do I exercise because I want to or because I feel I have to?

 Do you answer yes often?
-If so you might want to consider talking to one of the health professionals at Student Health Services or your own provider to learn more.
+If so you might want to consider talking to one of the health professionals at Student Health and Wellness or your own provider to learn more.